x-stars/RangeForeach/README.md

 ## Range-Foreach Syntax

-Reference source files or the NuGet package to write foreach-loops like this:
+Reference source files or the NuGet package to write foreach loops like this:

 ``` CSharp
 foreach (var index in 0..100)